advance100/doc_webpack/webpack-for-browserify-users.md

 ## external requires

-webpack do not support external requires.
+webpack does not support external requires.
 You cannot expose the `require` function to other scripts.
 Just use webpack for all scripts on a page or do it like this:

 ``` javascript
 {